ludocode/onramp/core/ld/2-full/README.md

 - [ ] weak symbols
 - [ ] constructor/destructor
 - [ ] garbage collection (only partially implemented)
-- [ ] zero symbols (bss)
 - [ ] print stats

-In addition, this linker was adapted from the first stage omC linker and was written before we had the libo string and hashtable.
-The code is therefore quite messy.
-It could use a good cleanup.

 ## Algorithm

-The linker performs four passes over all input.
+The linker performs two passes over all input.

 The first pass collects all symbol names and measures their sizes.
-This also includes static symbols so that we can perform garbage collection on them.

-The second pass collects usage info.
-For each symbol, we gather a list of symbols it references.
-(This is a separate pass because we only want to gather symbol usage, not label usage, to avoid storing all labels for all files in memory.)
+If optimization is enabled, it also collects all symbol invocations, forming a dependency graph of symbols.

+(The first pass also collects labels that are not resolved by the final stage assembler.
+During bootstrapping, this means all labels since the bootstrap assemblers don't resolve them.
+After the final assembler is bootstrapped, there should be no labels left, but the functionality is still available to allow linking handwritten object files.)

-We then walk the usage graph from `__start` (and from all constructors and destructors) marking any reached symbols as used.
+Once all symbols and labels are collected, if optimization is enabled, the linker walks the graph from `__start` (and from all constructors and destructors) marking any reached symbols as used.
+The linker then performs the layout of the object file.
+It goes through the symbol list (in parse order) and calculates the address of each symbol (skipping unused symbols under optimization.)
 When finding a weak symbol, we continue searching to try to find a strong one.
-Any unreached symbols are unused and will be skipped in future passes.

-We then walk through the full list of symbols in order.
-Any kept symbols are assigned an address.

-We then perform the third and fourth passes for each input file (or each file part of a static library.)
-The third pass collects label addresses (in relation to their containing symbol) and the fourth pass outputs all used symbols.

-Finally, we output metadata: the constructor list, the destructor list and the zero size symbol (bss).
+The linker then performs the second pass over the input, emitting all symbols (or all used symbols) with computed values substituted for all invocations.
+Finally, the linker outputs metadata symbols, such as the constructor and destructor lists.

 ## Data Structures

+A global hashtable stores all symbols.
+Each symbol has a hashtable to store its labels and a vector to store the symbols it references (for garbage collection.)

-Each symbol is stored in a struct with two linked list pointers, a static file index, and a list of used symbols.
+Each symbol has a file index used to differentiate static symbols.

-The static file index is used to differentiate local scope.
 Global symbols have file index -1.
 There can be multiple symbols with the same name as long as they have different file indexes.

-There are two hashtables.
-One stores symbols and one stores labels.
-They use closed hashing with linked lists for collision resolution.
-The hashtables use FNV-1a on the name only.

-The symbol table is filled out on the first pass and kept for the entire link in order to perform garbage collection and assign addresses.
-The label table is filled in the third pass and cleared after the fourth for each file.